-Cable tray systems are designed to install easily and accommodate the use of power, communications, and signal cabling in a variety of applications.
+Cable tray systems are designed for easy installation and to accommodate power, communications, and signal cabling across a variety of applications.

 When properly installed, cable trays prevent damage to cabling and the area’s structural integrity.
-By being installed and engineered properly, cable trays also provide a safe and secure work environment for workers in any application.
+When installed and engineered properly, cable trays also provide a safe, secure work environment for workers in any application.

-In this post, we will see know together how to install cable tray on-site.
+In this post, we will see together how to install cable tray on-site.

-Firstly, we need to have an approved shop drawing that will show the cable tray route, its dimensions, installation height, support system, the number of layers of these trays, and the type of systems that these trays will serve.
+Firstly, we need an approved shop drawing that shows the cable tray route, its dimensions, installation height, support system, the number of layers of these trays, and the type of systems they will serve.

 In our example today, we will have two-layer support.
 The bottom layer will be a solid bottom cable trunk for electrical circuits with 150x100mm, while the upper layer will be a basket tray for a structured cabling system with 150x100mm.

-You need to know that we need to maintain a vertical space between the basket tray and the cable trunk with a minimum distance of 30 cm.
+You need to know that we need to maintain a vertical distance of at least 30 cm between the basket tray and the cable trunk.

-This is because we need to avoid any interference between the electrical waves and telecommunication signals.
+This is because we need to avoid any interference between electrical waves and telecommunication signals.

-The next step is to check your project’s coordination drawings at the location of the installations.
+The next step is to check your project’s coordination drawings at the installation locations.

 We need to ensure no clash between the cable trays and the other services like HVAC ducts, Firefighting pipes, drainage systems, etc.

-If we find any clash, we shall make a coordination meeting with the responsible engineer to solve the problem before starting the work.
+If we find any clash, we shall hold a coordination meeting with the responsible engineer to solve the problem before starting the work.

 Each engineer shall bring their systems drawings and check how to avoid this clash on-site.

-Let us consider no clash on site, and the drawings are Ok, so you can instruct your team to proceed with the installation process.
+Let us assume there is no clash on site, and the drawings are OK, so you can instruct your team to proceed with the installation.

-But before the installation process starts, you need to check the availability of these materials in your project’s store.
+Before the installation process starts, check the availability of these materials in your project’s store.

-If they are available and approved by the project’s inspector, you need to issue them from the store and send them to the working area in the project.
+If they are available and approved by the project’s inspector, you need to issue them from the store and send them to the project’s working area.

 Also, we need to ensure that we have all the required hand and power tools to perform the job ideally.